Youssef2ba/Speechify-Premium-for-Free/README.md

 ## Description

-Basically, a broke student who can't read finds out about Speechify, but the broke student is limited to the free version, which has a max speaking rate of 1.5x.
+Basically, student who hates reading finds out about Speechify, but student is limited to the free version with max speaking rate 1.5x.
 Too slow, so I made my own.

 ## Installation